- Theoretical virtues

 The realism debate (back to top)

-In a seminal paper, it has been claimed that the realism debate is an irrational debate, since we cannot know the base rate of true theories.
+In a seminal paper by Magnus and Callender, it has been claimed that the realism debate is an irrational debate, since we cannot know the base rate of true theories.
 I have argued in a recent paper, that, with a sufficiently large number of scientists embracing a very virtuous theory, we need not know the base rates.
 So long as the true positive rate is bigger than the false positive rate, the realist argument goes through.
 So long we focus on principled arguments about the error rates, the debate is rational after all.
+This paper forms part of my book, in which I argue that several theoretical virtues are indeed epistemic.

 Novel success, predictivism, ad hocness, and M-fertility (back to top)